SuperheroesValley/SuperHeroesWiki/content/performing/surviveinternship.md

  - “Would someone provide a pointer?”, “What is my example missing?”, and “Can someone please take a look?”

-[XY problem](https://xyproblem.info/): is asking about your attempted solution rather than your actual problem.
+[XY problem](https://xyproblem.info/): is when you ask about your attempted solution instead of your actual problem, creating confusion.
 XY problem solution:
  - Always include information about a broader picture along with any attempted solution.
  - If someone asks for more information, do provide details.